gusl/Sorcetta/README.md

 Sorcetta
 ========

-Source-to-source translation.
+Source-to-source translation to enrich Julia libraries.

+Goal: we do not expect to obtain 100\% coverage, but merely to speed up the process of translating code from other languages into Julia.

-Currently: R to Julia.
-(Future: Matlab, Python)
+Current state: R.  (Future: Matlab, Python)

 # Project A: automatic test generation